Buckhorn, Pulaski County, Missouri

+Buckhorn is an unincorporated community in Pulaski County, Missouri, United States.

+Description

-Buckhorn is a community in Pulaski County, Missouri, United States.
-It is on Route 17 just south of its junction with Interstate 44 It is also on historic U.S. Route 66.
-The community is within the Mark Twain National Forest and the northwest corner of Fort Leonard Wood is three miles to the east.
-Waynesville is six miles to the northeast along Route 44 and Laquey is two miles to the southwest off of Route 17.
+The community is located along Missouri Route 17 just south of its junction with Interstate 44.
+It is also on historic U.S. Route 66.
+The community is within the Mark Twain National Forest and the northwest corner of Fort Leonard Wood is 3 mi to the east.
+Waynesville is 6 mi to the northeast along Route 44 and Laquey is 2 mi to the southwest off of Route 17.

 History

 The community was so named on account of the image of a buckhorn on a local tavern sign.

 The Decker Cave Archeological Site was listed on the National Register of Historic Places in 1971.